mgvalverde/terraform-aws-scaffolding/README.md

 4. Create and deploy an `app` stack with ECR repositories

 ### Set up an environment
  1. Create a .env file, even if it's not needed.
 The `Makefile` needs it.

 ```bash
 mv template.env .env
 ```

 ### Create and deploy a `setup` stack with ECR repositories

-3. Create the files `backend.conf` and `terraform.tfvars` for the right app and environemnt.
+ 2. Create the files `backend.conf` and `terraform.tfvars` for the right app and environment.
 In `environments/sandbox/app` you have templates for those.

 An example for `sandbox/app`: